Did You Know?

-- Principal Residence Exemptions that are in effect January 1 each year stay in effect for the calendar year.
+- Principal Residence Exemptions that are in effect on January 1 each year stay in effect for the calendar year.

 - The May 1 filing deadline for Principal Residence Exemptions applies to new applications only.
 You do not need to reapply each year.

-- The assessor is not permitted by State Law to set your new assessment at one half of your purchase price.
+- The assessor is not permitted by State Law to set your new assessment at one-half of your purchase price.

 - It is your responsibility as a taxpayer to review your property record card periodically to be sure you agree with all the information that is currently of record.

-- Feel free to come in or call (269) 968-8549 if you have any questions on your property.
+- Feel free to come in or call (269) 968-8549 if you have any questions about your property.
 The assessing system is quite complex, and we are always willing to help our taxpayers understand how the system works.

 The Homeowner’s Principal Residence Exemption

 The Homeowner’s Principal Residence Exemption is a product of the property tax reforms put in place by the legislature in 1994, generally known as Proposal A. The Principal Residence Exemption excuses the residential owner-occupied property from 18 mills of the total millage levied as property tax.
 The purpose is to relieve taxpayers of a portion of the burden of funding public schools.
 Eligibility is for primary residences only.
-Second homes, cottages and rental properties are not eligible and must pay the full millage — as do all commercial and industrial properties.
+Second homes, cottages, and rental properties are not eligible and must pay the full millage — as do all commercial and industrial properties.

-When you purchase a home (either new construction or an existing home), you must claim the exemption in order to receive it.
+When you purchase a home (either new construction or existing home), you must claim the exemption in order to receive it.
 When you sell your home or change its use, you must rescind the exemption.